sherfallak/StudentManagementSystem/README.md

 # StudentManagementSystem
-Spring Application for Student Management System with basic CRUD operations using mySQL
+Spring Boot Application for Student Management System with basic CRUD operations using mySQL Database